UC Davis logo

 Find out about UC Davis' waste reduction efforts.

-Aggieware kits are reusable dishes and utensils for student programs, from Student Housing.
+Aggieware is reusable dishes and utensils for student programs, from Student Housing.

 Learn how to recycle at UC Davis.